 Unity Biotechnology, Inc. (the "Company") is a biotechnology company engaged in the research and development of therapeutics to slow, halt, or reverse diseases of aging.
-The Company devotes substantially all of its time and efforts to performing research and development, raising capital, and recruiting personnel.
+The Company devotes substantially all of its time and efforts to performing research and development and raising capital.
 The Company's headquarters are located in South San Francisco, California.
 The Company was incorporated in the State of Delaware in 2009.